Vasukhanna007/datascience-Intern-challenge/README.md

-# Data science Intern challenge
+# Data Science Intern challenge

 Question 1: Given some sample data, write a program to answer the following: click here to access the required data set